ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 * Let `amount` be the amount in Gwei to be deposited by the validator where `MIN_DEPOSIT_AMOUNT <= amount <= MAX_DEPOSIT_AMOUNT`.
 * Send a transaction on the Ethereum 1.0 chain to `DEPOSIT_CONTRACT_ADDRESS` executing `deposit` along with `deposit_input` as the singular `bytes` input along with a deposit `amount` in Gwei.

-_Note_: Multiple deposits can be made by the same validator (same initialization params).
-A singular `Validator` will be added to `state.validator_registry` with each deposit amount being added to the validator's balance.
-A validator can only be activated when total deposits meet or exceed
+_Note_: Deposits made for the same `pubkey` are treated as for the same validator.
+A singular `Validator` will be added to `state.validator_registry` with each additional deposit amount added to the validator's balance.
+A validator can only be activated when total deposits for the validator pubkey meet or exceed `MAX_DEPOSIT_AMOUNT`.

 ### Process deposit